KILTprotocol/docs/docs/participate/01_Staking/01_become_a_collator/05_join_collators.md

 - at least *10,000 KILT* tokens and
 - at most *200,000 KILT* tokens.

-## Execute the joining transaction
+## Execute the Joining Transaction

 The Collator must call an extrinsic `parachainStaking -> joinCandidates(stake)` with the desired stake to join the candidate pool.